arienkock/arienkock.github.io/posts/2017-09-03-Modularity-part1.md

 Part 1 | [Part 2](/2017/10/22/Modularity-part2.html)

 Why is it so hard to "do the right thing"?
 It's always easier to insert more code than it is to refactor.
 First you have to decide what belongs where as you take things apart.
 Then you have to reimplement all the tests and clean up all the errors that occur as responsibilities move and change.
 It's both difficult as well as a lot of work.
-But it's worth it.
 Sometimes, when I do a good job of it, I get to reuse the component in a new and unforseen way.
 Those moments make me feel like some sort of genius programmer.
 I like those moments.
-That is modularity.
+That, among other things, is what modularity can do for you.

 I wrote this post, because, approximately two years ago something happened.
-Project Jigsaw was getting a lot of attention and since then I spent a lot of time reading and thinking about modularity.
+Project Jigsaw was getting a lot of attention and since then I've spent a lot of time reading and thinking about modularity.
 This article isn't about JPMS, but rather modularity as a design concept.
 In this post I'll talk about:

 1. Why do we want to make things modular?
 1. What makes a good module?